UniTime/unitime-doc/edit-solver-parameter.md

 ## Screen Description

-The Edit Solver Parameter screen provides interface for editing an existing solver parameter.
+The Add and Edit Solver Parameter screens provide interfaces for adding a new solver parameter or editing an existing solver parameter.
 Note, however, that changes of certain kind should be implemented and recognized by the solver before they are made here.

 ![Edit Solver Parameter](images/edit-solver-parameter-1.png){:class='screenshot'}